HelixDevelopment/Helix-CLI/Specification/CLI_Specs.md

 - All above but without UI - executed interactively or non-interactively (non-interactive mode is useful for automation and default one) through REST API

+### Session work

+- All started work will define a session
+- Session can have a name
+- All active session within a Helix agent will be stored in the database
+- It will be possible to join to existing session using proipe "join" command and interacti with it from multiple places - for example user is connected via SSH or REST API from various computers.
+All this must work.
+- It will be possible to kill session which is stuck or we do not want it anymore with command "kill" passed to Helix CLI from the terminal
+- It will be possible to list all active sessions with command "sessions"
+- Filtering sessions by active, stuck, completed, etc.
+- Session monitoring - show commands executed by the agent and their results, cpu and memory usage, etc. ("monitor" command)

 ## Testing

+Tbd

+## Documentation

+Tbd

+## Diagrams

 Tbd